Article I - Name

 Article VIII- Publications

-The NAGT website and NAGT News are official publications of the Association.
-The Journal of Geoscience Education* is the primary scholarly publication of the Association.
-The Journal shall be managed by an Editor(s) in accordance with guidelines set forth in the Bylaws.
+The Journal of Geoscience Education,* In the Trenches, NAGT website, and NAGT News are official publications of the Association.
+The Journal, the primary scholarly publication of the Association, and In the Trenches shall be managed by an Editor(s) in accordance with guidelines set forth in the Bylaws.
 The Association may sponsor other publications in the field of teaching of geosciences as circumstances and resources justify and permit.

 * Prior to October 1995, known as Journal of Geological Education.